-Some words that kids see all the time are easier to sound out because they follow the rules of phonics.
-Examples include in, hat, and bed.
+many words they see all the time because those words follow the rules of phonics, such as in, hat, and bed.

-But some words don’t sound like they’re spelled—words like of, to, and was.
+But some words don’t sound like they’re spelled — words like of, to, and was.
 If kids sounded them out, they might pronounce them “off,” “toe,” and “wass.”
 Or if they tried to spell them, they might guess “uv,” “too,” and “wuz.”
-Some schools use the term trick words to describe sight words that have irregular spellings.
+Since these words don’t follow the rules, kids need to learn to recognize them automatically.

-Each year grade-schoolers are expected to recognize more and more words by sight.
-Some teachers use color-coded lists to show which sight words can be sounded out.
+Sometimes sight word lists are color-coded to show which ones can be sounded out.
 Words that follow spelling rules might be in green.
-Tricky words might be in red.
+Tricky words with irregular spellings might be in red.